KingoftheFlame/Kingoftheflame2000/README.md

 - 👋 Hi, I’m @Kingoftheflame2000
 - 👀 I’m interested in programming of any kind.
-I currently know java the best, but I am familiar with others.
+I currently know C++ the best, but I am familiar with others.
-- 🌱 I’m currently learning sql databases and other web design languages.
+- 🌱 I’m currently learning C++, Rust, and other languages.
 - 💞️ I’m looking to collaborate with my friends in real life.
 - 📫 How to reach me?
 I am not displaying this information at this time.